(Updated March, 2024 by Jeremy Shapiro)

 What I’ve typically found – and I’ve been part of many Mastermind groups over the past few decades – is that Mastermind Groups fall into one of 3 major categories.
 No one type is good or bad, per se, but it does matter what you’re looking for.

 What are the key differences and which group is right for you?
 Let’s take a look at each type of Mastermind group and explore some of the mastermind groups near me.

 “Accountability” Mastermind Group Calls

 The first kind of group you may come across is a group that meets up weekly for a one hour check-in phone call, Zoom, or coffee to cover accountability items or “hot seat” one or two people.
-Meetup is full of these kinds of meetup “Master Minds” as is Facebook, Craigslist, and more.
+These online mastermind groups can be found all over the internet.
+Meetup is full of these kinds of meetup “Master Minds” as is Facebook, Craigslist, trade groups, local professional organizations, and more.
 Sometimes these are no more than local networking events or the top of a consulting sales funnel…

 Cost wise, these so called “Master Mind” groups typically range from free to maybe $97/month.

-As you can imagine, with only one hour to connect, you can’t get too deep into anyone’s individual business or challenge.
+As you can imagine, with only one hour to connect on a group call, you can’t get too deep into anyone’s individual business or challenge and there’s not really any time for a hot seat.
 Additionally, at such a no-to-low price point, there’s not much “skin in the game” and attendance is generally spotty at best.

 Don’t expect to get much time to share resources, dig deep into any issues, or really have a chance to discuss topics in depth.